 The senescence-associated secretory phenotype is the mechanistic link between cellular senescence and almost every age-related disease.

-Researchers now talk about inflammaging, a concept formalized by Dr. Claudio Franceschi in a 2018 review in Nature Reviews Endocrinology.
-Chronic low-grade inflammation rises predictably with age and tracks with cardiovascular disease risk (hazard ratio 1.4 to 2.1), type 2 diabetes (relative risk 1.3 to 1.7), neurodegeneration, sarcopenia, and frailty.
+Inflammaging is the chronic low-grade inflammation that rises predictably with age, a concept formalized by Dr. Claudio Franceschi in a 2018 review in Nature Reviews Endocrinology.
+It tracks with cardiovascular disease risk (hazard ratio 1.4 to 2.1), type 2 diabetes (relative risk 1.3 to 1.7), neurodegeneration, sarcopenia, and frailty.

 The SASP is one of its main drivers.
 A handful of senescent cells in a tissue can recruit immune cells, damage neighboring healthy cells, and even induce senescence in cells that were previously fine.
-This is called paracrine senescence: a few zombie cells turn their neighbors into more zombie cells.
+Paracrine senescence is the name for that effect: a few zombie cells turn their neighbors into more zombie cells.

 A 2018 study in Nature Medicine by Ming Xu, PhD, and colleagues at Mayo Clinic made the point dramatically.
 Transplanting a small number of senescent cells (approximately 500,000, representing less than 0.01% of body mass) into young mice produced measurable physical dysfunction within two weeks.